corrode/corrode.github.io/content/blog/rust-learning-resources-2025/index.md

 You'll learn how to build your own shell, HTTP server, Redis, Kafka, Git, SQLite, or DNS server from scratch.

-Most people work on the projects on evenings and weekends and it takes a few days or weeks to complete a project, but the sense of accomplishment when you finish is incredible: you'll complete a project that teaches you both Rust and the inner workings of systems you use daily.
+Most people work on the projects on evenings and weekends, and it takes a few days or weeks to complete a project, but the sense of accomplishment when you finish is incredible: you'll complete a project that teaches you both Rust and the inner workings of systems you use daily.

 {% info(title="Try CodeCrafters For Free", icon="crab") %}

-CodeCrafters is the platform I recommend to friends after they learned the basics of Rust.
+CodeCrafters is the platform I recommend to friends after they've learned the basics of Rust.
 It's the next best thing after a personal mentor or a workshop.

 You can try CodeCrafters for free through [this link](https://app.codecrafters.io/join?via=mre), and if you decide to get a paid